inet-framework/inet-tutorials/wireless/doc/step6.rst

 -  timing: interval to wait before transmitting ACK frame (SIFS) and before data frames in addition to the backoff slots (DIFS)

-For now, we do not use an acknowledgement (sending of ACK packets) so we can see purely the effect of "listen before talk" and waiting a random backoff period before each transmission (this is the default behavior for the MAC).
+For now, we do not use an acknowledgment (sending of ACK packets) so we can see purely the effect of "listen before talk" and waiting a random backoff period before each transmission (this is the default behavior for the MAC).
 In the absence of ACKs, the MAC has to assume that all its